 - Top it off with: a glaze made with powdered sugar, milk, and freeze dried blueberries.

-Start by whisking together your dry ingredients in a large mixing bowl.
+To make my baked blueberry donuts, start by whisking together your dry ingredients in a large mixing bowl.
 In a separate, smaller bowl, mix together the Greek yogurt, milk, and melted butter.
 Stir well until it’s all smooth and incorporated.
 You’ll want to make sure the yogurt and milk are room temperature, and that your melted butter has cooled completely before mixing it in.

 Add the wet ingredients into your dry ingredients and mix it all up until it’s all combined and you have a thick batter.
 Gently stir in your blueberries (I use frozen berries but this recipe should work just fine with fresh berries).